wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

             sudo sh wallarm-4.6.8.x86_64-glibc.sh -- -b -t <NODE TOKEN> -с <US/EU/EU2>
             ```

-1. Read message saying that you need, for the node to start working, to perform its configuration via `/etc/nginx/nginx.conf`.
 1. Confirm that installation is finished.
+1. As script notifies you that you need to configure the installed node, perform this configuration via `/etc/nginx/nginx.conf`.

 ### Separate postanalytics module installation